bdausses/aws-profile/README.md

 # aws-profile.sh

-`aws-profile.sh` is a Zsh script designed to simplify the management of AWS CLI profiles.
-It allows you to easily add, delete, list, and select AWS profiles from your configuration files without manually editing them.
-This script aims to streamline your workflow when working with multiple AWS accounts and regions.
+**Important:** This script is used to both select and set the `AWS_PROFILE` environment variable, but can also be used to manage (add and/or delete) AWS CLI profiles.

+If you want to use this script to select and set that `AWS_PROFILE` environment variable, you must **source** this script rather than running it directly.
+For example, use `source aws-profile.sh` instead of `./aws-profile.sh`.

+If you want to use the script to manage (add and/or delete) AWS CLI profiles, the sourcing does not need to be used.

 ## Features

-- **Add Profiles:**
+* **Add Profiles:**
   Easily add a new AWS profile by entering the profile name, AWS access key, secret access key, and default region.
 The script automatically appends the new profile to both `~/.aws/config` and `~/.aws/credentials` with a timestamped comment.

-- **Delete Profiles:**
+* **Delete Profiles:**
   Remove an existing AWS profile from your configuration.
 The script lists all available profiles (with associated comments) and prompts you to confirm deletion.

-- **List Profiles:**
-  Display a neatly formatted table of available profiles, including an ID, profile name, and any comment present in the configuration file.
-This makes it easy to see profile metadata at a glance.

-- **Select Profiles:**
+* **Select Profiles:**
-  Set your current AWS profile interactively.
-You can either run the script without any options to be prompted or pass a numeric argument to automatically select a profile.

-## Use Cases

-- **Multi-Account Management:**
-  If you manage multiple AWS accounts (e.g., production, staging, development, personal), this script helps you switch between profiles without the need to edit files manually.

-- **Streamlined Workflows:**
-  For developers and DevOps engineers, the ability to quickly add or remove profiles is a time-saver when spinning up or decommissioning environments.

-- **CI/CD Pipelines:**
-  Integrate profile management into your CI/CD workflows to automate the setup of AWS environments based on the appropriate credentials.

-- **Learning and Troubleshooting:**
-  The script's clear, comment-based output makes it easier to track when and how profiles were added, providing useful metadata for troubleshooting or auditing.
+  Set your current AWS profile interactively or via an auto-selection feature by passing a numeric argument.
+To effect the desired change in your current shell, you must source this script as noted in the Important note at the top of this document.

 ## Usage